0xPolygonMiden/miden-base/docs/introduction/get-started/p2p-public.md

----
-comments: true
----

 In this section, we show you how to execute transactions and send funds to another account using the Miden client and [public notes](https://docs.polygon.technology/miden/miden-base/architecture/notes/#note-storage-mode).

-!!! important "Prerequisite steps"
+> **Important: Prerequisite steps**
-    - You should have already followed the [prerequisite steps](prerequisites.md) and [get started](create-account-use-faucet.md) documents.
+> - You should have already followed the [prerequisite steps](prerequisites.md) and [get started](create-account-use-faucet.md) documents.
-    - You should have *not* reset the state of your local client.
+> - You should have *not* reset the state of your local client.

 ## Create a second client

-!!! tip
+> **Tip**
-      Remember to use the [Miden client documentation](https://docs.polygon.technology/miden/miden-client/cli-reference/) for clarifications.
+> Remember to use the [Miden client documentation](https://docs.polygon.technology/miden/miden-client/cli-reference/) for clarifications.

 This is an alternative to the [private P2P transactions](p2p-private.md) process.